Q: Can you provide references from past GMAT students?

 A: Probably not, unfortunately.
-I don’t offer any sort of “package” or “volume” discounts, and charge the same hourly rate for GMAT tutoring, GRE tutoring, and MBA admissions consulting services.
+We don’t offer any sort of “package” or “volume” discounts, and charge a flat hourly rate for GMAT tutoring, GRE tutoring, and MBA admissions consulting services.
 We do, however, sometimes offer deeply discounted rates to work with tutors-in-training.
 Please visit our rates and policies page for current details.

 Q: What is your cancellation policy?

-A: Life gets tricky sometimes, and I do everything I can to accommodate reasonable schedule changes.
+A: Life gets tricky sometimes, and we do everything we can to accommodate reasonable schedule changes.
 But the reality is that it really, really sucks for us when students cancel a few hours before a GMAT tutoring session — it means that we’re able to accommodate far fewer GMAT students in any given week, and that’s bad for everybody.

-The bottom line is that I’m much happier if everybody just shows up to their appointments as scheduled.
-If your life is suddenly interrupted by a terrible act of nature (swine flu, subway fires, bedbugs, blizzards, internet outages), I’ll cut you some slack.
-Otherwise, if you’re just canceling for work or personal reasons without giving me a good 48 hours’ notice, I think it’s fair to ask that you pay for the slot that you occupied, since 48 hours usually doesn’t give me enough time to offer that slot to anybody else.
+The bottom line is that we’re much happier if everybody just shows up to their appointments as scheduled.
+If your life is suddenly interrupted by a terrible act of nature (swine flu, subway fires, blizzards, capybara attacks, internet outages), we’ll cut you some slack.
+Otherwise, if you’re just canceling for work or personal reasons without giving us a good 48 hours’ notice, we think it’s fair to ask that you pay for the slot that you occupied, since 48 hours usually doesn’t give us enough time to offer that slot to anybody else.
 Sound reasonable?

 Q: Do you also tutor for the GRE?

 A: Yes, though the name “GMAT and GRE Ninja” just doesn’t have the same ring to it.

-If you’re not sure whether you should take the GRE or the GMAT, you might consider reading the GMAT blog series on the GRE vs. the GMAT.
+If you’re not sure whether you should take the GRE or the GMAT, you might consider reading our long-winded, seven-part blog series on the GRE vs. the GMAT.
 The GRE is slowly gaining traction in the MBA admissions world, so it is worth considering the GRE if you think you might struggle on the GMAT.

 Q: How do you structure your GMAT tutoring sessions?